bbondy/khan-academy-fxos/README.md

 ## About the source

 Everything is built using JavaScript.
-[React](http://facebook.github.io/react/) is used for views and [ImmutableJS](https://github.com/facebook/immutable-js) is used for data.
+[Omniscient](https://github.com/omniscientjs/omniscient) which wraps [React](http://facebook.github.io/react/) is used for views and [ImmutableJS](https://github.com/facebook/immutable-js) is used for data.
 The video player is using [VideoJS](http://www.videojs.com/).
 The exercises are using Perseus.

 ## Getting setup